schmidtwmark/qnd/presentations/day0.md

 ---

-# What is this class?
+# Why am I here?

-- 4 week pilot program
+- 4 Weeks of intro to Computer Science
-- Focus on fundamentals
-- Include *everyone*
-- Get feedback!
+- CS is for everyone!

 <!-- -->
 <!-- Computer science can be really hard to self-teach -->
 <!-- When I pitched this class, originally it was just for students who wished to learn about CS -->
 ---

-# Why CS?
+# Why CS

-- Career
-    - High demand
-    - Great benefits
+- 3 reasons
-    - Differentiator for any field

 ---